 Please note: For most people with adrenal problems, sea salt therapy is highly beneficial and has few side effects.
 However, there are a few exceptions: those with heart disease, hypertension or kidney disease should consult with a professional first as salt may be contraindicated.

-- Daily Recommended Protein: How many grams do you really need per day? - February 14, 2018
+- How much protein do you really need every day?

 - Why I Eat Raw Egg Yolks Everyday

 - Craving Peanut Butter?
 Learn The Root Cause

 - 10 Foods That Affect the Thyroid for Better or Worse